jfrog/log-analytics-prometheus/README.md

 # Installation

-## Installing Prometheus, Loki and Grafana on Kubernetes
+## Installing Prometheus, Grafana and Loki

 The Prometheus Community [kube-prometheus-stack](https://github.com/prometheus-community/helm-charts/tree/main/charts/kube-prometheus-stack) helm chart allows the creation of Prometheus instances and includes Grafana.
 The Grafana Community [grafana](https://github.com/prometheus-community/helm-charts/tree/main/charts/kube-prometheus-stack) helm chart allows the creation of Loki instances and includes Grafana which can link to prometheus.

 Once the Pre-Requisites are met, to install Prometheus Kubernetes stack:

-#### Create the namespace required for the kubernetes deployment
+1. Create the namespace required for the kubernetes deployment

+   We use `jfrog-plg` as the namespace throughout this document.
+That said, you can use a different or existing namespace.

 ```shell
 export INST_NAMESPACE=jfrog-plg
 ```

-We will use `jfrog-plg` as the namespace throughout this document.
-That said, you can use a different or existing namespace instead by setting the above variable.

 ```shell
 kubectl create namespace ${INST_NAMESPACE}
 ```

-#### Install the Prometheus chart

-Note: This installation comes with a Grafana installation

-Add the required Helm Repositories:
+2. Add the required Helm Repositories

 ```shell
 helm repo add prometheus-community https://prometheus-community.github.io/helm-charts
 helm repo update
 ```

-Install the chart:
+3. Install Prometheus and Grafana

 ```shell
 helm upgrade --install prometheus prometheus-community/kube-prometheus-stack -n ${INST_NAMESPACE}